LeddaZ/revanced-repo/README.md

 This repo template will allow you to build non-root ReVanced, ReVanced Music and X using GitHub Actions.
 This will help people who don't want to setup build environments on their machines.

 > [!warning]
 > These are **unofficial** builds.
-The ReVanced team is not responsible for issues derived from unofficial apps.
+The ReVanced team is not responsible for issues derived from unofficial apps and I'm not part of the ReVanced team.

 ### Excluded patches
 - YouTube Music: `Permanent shuffle`